 The MS Society has many local groups covering most districts and regions of the UK.
 They have a useful find ‘local support’ function on their website which can link you to your local group and show you the support on offer.

 ‘MS Together’ is a voluntary organisation that aims to help young people with MS get the support they need and connect with others.
 They are a support group for people aged 18-35 living with MS in the UK.
 MS Together have over 600 members who are active in their social media community, they have informal WhatsApp group chats, and provide volunteer led one-one-support.

 MS-UK understand the potential impact MS can have on maintaining positive mental health.
-Although we do not offer localised help, we have support from our counselling service, online mindfulness courses and have written a Choices booklet ‘MS and mental health’.
+Although we do not offer localised help, we have support from our online mindfulness courses and have written a Choices booklet ‘MS and mental health’.